Temps Have Topped 120 In India. How Are They Coping With The Heat Wave?

 "And you crave it more!"
 Kumar exclaims.
 "Because it's hotter."

-To mitigate the heat, New Delhi has proposed planting more than 1 million trees and converting more buses to cleaner natural gas.
+To mitigate the heat, New Delhi has proposed planting more than 1 million trees and converting more buses to run on cleaner natural gas.
 Some Indian cities have also mandated rainwater harvesting.

 But despite the heat, India's economy is growing fast.
 Millions of Indians are emerging from poverty — buying cars, moving to the city and consuming more energy.
 Currently only about 6% of Indian households have air conditioning.
 But manufacturers say they expect double-digit sales growth this summer.